 - merchant provided the product or service partially;

-- online store refused to carry out the usual return procedure for unknown reasons;
+- the online store refused to carry out the usual return procedure for unknown reasons;

-- purchase price was debited by the online store several times, etc.
+- the purchase price was debited by the online store several times, etc.

 Refunds and chargebacks are real salvation from the abundance of scammers online, but some businesses suffer from it a lot.

-How chargebacks work: a 4-step plan of actions
+How do chargebacks work: a 4-step plan of actions

 The chargeback process involves as many as five parties: a cardholder (payer), the card-issuing bank, a payment system, the beneficiary bank (the bank in which the legal entity’s account is opened), and the legal entity itself (an online store, an airline, or any other provider of services and goods).
-To use the chargeback and cancel a transaction, the payer must take the following steps.
+The payer must take the following steps to use the chargeback and cancel a transaction.

 Step 1.
-Prepare an application form with certain digital codes that will correspond to the description of the situation.
-The application form can be provided by the issuing bank or filled out at a specialised chargeback service.
-The code will be put down by the bank employee who accepts the application.
+Prepare an application form with certain digital codes that correspond to the situation's description.
+The issuing bank can provide the application form, or you can fill it out at a specialised chargeback service.
+The bank employee who accepts the application will put down the code.
 You must also attach a copy of the application in English.
 It will be forwarded to the office of the international payment system.

 Step 3.
 After submitting the required documents, the bank employees will review them and send a request to the office of the payment system.
 During the consideration of your appeal, the amount you specified will be blocked on the recipient’s account.
 In other words, scammers will not be able to use your money — they will be unavailable for withdrawal or transfer.

 Step 4.
 If the decision on your case is positive, the money will be returned to your account within a month.
 If not, then the amount on the recipient’s account will be unblocked, and you will receive a refusal to charge back.